NHSDigital/vaccinations-app/README.md

 We will increase appointment attendance and reduce the number of 'did not attend' and therefore increase appointment availability by:
 - Providing people with details of all their upcoming vaccination appointments, with simple, easy options to cancel or change.

-## Setup
+## Developer Setup

+### GitHub
 - As per NHS guidelines, make your GitHub email private by going [here](https://github.com/settings/emails).
 There is a checkbox named "Keep my email addresses private".
-Not down your private email from this setting.
+Note down your private email from this setting.
 - Follow these [instructions](https://nhsd-confluence.digital.nhs.uk/display/CSP/How+to+access+GitHub).
   - Remember to use your private email, noted above, in GitHub config 'user.email'.
   - When on the step to create personal access tokens, remember to also tick 'workflow'.
 This will allow developers to update workflows
+- Get your NHS GitHub username added to the VitA team to gain access to the repository

 ### Prerequisites
 Tools to install: